aws-samples/hub-and-spoke-with-traffic-segmentation/README.md

 - Edit the *variables.tf* file in the project root directory.
 This file contains the variables that are used to configure the VPCs to create.
 - To change the configuration about the Security Groups and VPC endpoints to create, edit the *locals.tf* file in the project root directory.
 - Initialize Terraform using `terraform init`.
-- To start deploying the infrastructure, you need to create the VPCs before any other resource (due to some dependency constraint in other module).
-For that reason use `terraform apply -target="module.vpc_module"`.
 - Now you can deploy the rest of the infrastructure using `terraform apply`.

 **Note** The default number of Availability Zones to use in the VPCs is 1.
 To follow best practices, each resource - EC2 instance, and VPC endpoints - will be created in each Availability Zone. **Keep this in mind** to avoid extra costs unless you are happy to deploy more resources and accept additional costs.